jamieweb/jamieweb/README.md

       - Must fix homepage on mobile (currently quite unpredictable) - will be fixed along with new Blog Project Other buttons

-    New design for Blog Project Other homepage buttons Raspberry Pi Cluster blog post
+    New design for Blog Project Other homepage buttons Grid layout for /project and /other
+    AdblockPlus default + custom filters
+    Raspberry Pi Cluster blog post

+    New site-wide font?
+    FontAwesome?
-    "You are leaving JamieWeb" for outbound links
+    "You are leaving JamieWeb" for outbound links?

     ✓ SubGraph OS overview
     ✓ Ethereum donation address
     ✓ TOR hidden service mirror - jamiewebgbelqfno.onion
     ✓ Flash/media block checker
-    ✓ Advanced AdBlockPlus filter syntax
+    ✓ Advanced AdblockPlus filter syntax
     ✓ Browsing with JavaScript disabled (will be in blog post) ✓ Local network device check script
     ✓ Speedrun times in /other